doctrine/orm/en/reference/annotations-reference.rst

 Optional attributes:

 -  **resultClass**: The class of the result.
--  **sqlResultSetMapping**: The name of a SqlResultSetMapping, as defined in metadata.
+-  **resultSetMapping**: The name of a SqlResultSetMapping, as defined in metadata.

 Example: